guoliveira/data-engineer-zoomcamp-project/Airflow/README.md

  #### Execution

-  1. Build the image (only first-time, or when there's any change in the `Dockerfile`, takes ~15 mins for the first-time):
+  1. The image was built but only on the first time (it was necessary to rebuilt in case of changes of DockerFile):
      ```shell
      docker-compose build
      ```

- 2. Initialize the Airflow scheduler, DB, and other config
+ 2. I initialized the Airflow scheduler, DB, and other config
     ```shell
     docker-compose up airflow-init
     ```